twyyre/emploid/README.md

 ```javascript
 appium
 ```
-* Use [Appium Inspector](https://github.com/appium/appium-inspector/releases) to grab widget identifiers to be able to interact with the.
+* Use [Appium Inspector](https://github.com/appium/appium-inspector/releases) to grab widget identifiers to be able to interact with widgets.
 Such as XPATH.
 * Now you can run your emploid program.

 **Example code:**